bruce/bitmask-attribute/README.markdown

 About this Fork
 ---------------
-This Fork is just a little tweak to bruce/bitmask_attribute in order to replace the depreciated Kernel#returning function.
+This Fork is just a little tweak to bruce/bitmask_attribute in order to replace the depreciated Kernel#returning function and the named_scope with scope to make it Rails 3 compliant.
 To install this fork run: gem install gabrielhase-bitmask-attribute

 Example